WE DO NOT HAVE AN OFFICE

 If you don´t find availability you can register to our waiting list (no fees)

 We are the only dogSledding operator near the capital area,

 You will find more company in the North of Iceland (5h drive from Reykjavik)

-You receive the location by email 1 to 3 days prior to your tour
+You receive the location by email the day before your tour

 All our tours are currently operated on SNOW

 INQUIRE FOR A PRIVATE EXPERIENCE: